-The Commonwealth, Telstra and the Joint Global Coordinators, acting as representatives of the initial purchasers, will enter into an international purchase agreement dated on or about 18 November 2006, in relation to the International Offering (the "International Purchase Agreement").
+The Commonwealth, Telstra and the Joint Global Coordinators, acting as representatives of the initial purchasers, have entered into an international purchase agreement dated 18 November 2006, in relation to the International Offering (the "International Purchase Agreement").
 Pursuant to the terms of the International Purchase Agreement, offers and sales of the shares in the US Offering will be made through registered broker-dealer affiliates of the initial purchasers, and offers and sales of the shares in the ROW Offering will be made through the respective selling agents of the initial purchasers.
-The Commonwealth and the Joint Global Coordinators have entered into a share borrow agreement dated on or about 9 October 2006 with regard to the Over-allocation Option (the "Share Borrow Agreement").
+The Commonwealth and the Joint Global Coordinators have entered into a share borrow agreement dated on or about 9 October 2006 with regard to the Overallocation Option (the "Share Borrow Agreement").

-Subject to the terms and conditions of the International Purchase Agreement, the Commonwealth will agree to sell to each of the initial purchasers named below, and each of the initial purchasers will agree, severally and not jointly, to purchase from the Commonwealth the respective number of shares set forth opposite its name below in connection with the US Offering:
+Subject to the terms and conditions of the International Purchase Agreement, the Commonwealth has agreed to sell to each of the initial purchasers named below, and each of the initial purchasers have agreed, severally and not jointly, to purchase from the Commonwealth the respective number of shares set forth opposite its name below in connection with the US Offering: